IAL 1: Scientific Notation, Units, Math, Angles, Plots, Physics, Orbits

 (see Wikipedia: Parsec: Equivalencies in other units).

-Of course, there are kiloparsecs (used for INTRAGALACTIC distances since galaxies are typically a few kiloparsecs in size) and megaparsecs (used for INTERGALACTIC distances since nearest-neighbor large galaxies are typically a few megaparsecs apart).
+Of course, there are kiloparsecs (kpc) (used for INTRAGALACTIC distances since galaxies are typically a few kiloparsecs in size) megaparsecs (Mpc) (used for INTERGALACTIC distances since nearest-neighbor large galaxies are typically a few megaparsecs apart), and gigaparsecs (Gpc) (used for cosmological distances since the observable universe radius = 14.3 Gpc, according to the Λ-CDM model).

 7. Finally: